 Take control of your family’s schedule with this DIY command center!
-Keeping up with grocery lists, family schedules, and daily chores can be difficult, and suddenly everything needs to be done at once.
-Avoid this disaster and simplify the process by using our downloadable content.
-These clear, easy to use pages allow you to keep all of your family’s information in one, organized, 8×10 location (which you can choose!)
+Keeping up with grocery lists, family schedules, and daily chores can be difficult, and suddenly everything needs to be done at once, but with this one-stop-shop, you’ll have everything you need to be the boss of your routine.

 - Cut plywood to your preferred size (the exact specs will vary depending on how large you want the command center to be).
 Then decorate with paint to give the board visual interest.
 Go simple with a solid color, or be bold with a funky design or a repeating pattern.

 - Download a calendar, daily dinner menu, cleaning list, and reminders printouts, and fill the picture frames.
 Then superglue magnets onto the backs of the frames.

 - To assemble the birthday block, paint the wood plaque to coordinate with the background of the command center, and attach the drawer knob using superglue.
 Label tags with the months of the year, and list the dates and names of people who have birthdays in each month.
 Hang tags on the knob, and attach magnets to the back of the plaque.